Wild orbits and generalised singularity modules: stratifications and quantisation: Simple quotients of finite singularity modules: general remarks

-Thus in brief if one only looks at characters $\bm \chi \cl \mf S^{\bm \psi} \to \mb C$ vanishing on the central part then there is no loss of generality in working with semisimple Lie algebras.
-Again, on the side of meromorphic $G$-connections this means all coefficients $A_1,\dc,A_r$ have no central component---e.g. they are traceless when $G = \GL_m(\mb C)$. \end{rema}
+Thus, if one only looks at characters $\bm \chi \cl \mf S^{\bm \psi} \to \mb C$ vanishing on the central part, then working with semisimple Lie algebras is w.l.o.g.
+Again, on the side of meromorphic gauge theory this means that all coefficients $A_1,\dc,A_r$ have no central component; e.g., they are traceless when $G = \GL_m(\mb C)$. \end{rema}